Environmental Protection Agency (EPA).

 Source-Specific RACT Determinations

 The 8-hour ozone RACT analysis must address source-specific RACT as it applies to a single regulated entity.
 A source-specific RACT determination applies to sources that have obtained a facility-specific emission limit or an alternative emission limit, i.e., a variance.
-A case-by-case RACT analysis is required for sources that are not defined by a specific source category covered by an existing state regulation, that are requesting a variance, or that are Start Printed Page 43212not addressed by a CTG.
+A case-by-case RACT analysis is required for sources that are not defined by a specific source category covered by an existing state regulation, that are requesting a variance, or that are not addressed by a CTG.
 New York's RACT guidance entitled, “DAR-20 Economic and Technical Analysis for Reasonably Available Control Technology (RACT)” outlines the process and conditions for granting source-specific RACT determinations.
 Under the CAA, these individual source-specific RACT determinations need to be submitted by the State as a SIP revision for the EPA's approval.
-Therefore, New York included in Appendix B of its December 2014 RACT SIP submittal a listing of VOC and NOX source facilities that are subject to a RACT source-specific SIP revision under the 8-hour ozone SIP and corresponding emission limits, technology and the applicable regulation governing the RACT determinations.
-Consistent with the CAA, in September 2008, August 2010, and December 2013, New York submitted to the EPA SIP revisions that included most of the source-specific RACT revisions identified in Appendix B of the RACT SIP submittals.
+Therefore, New York included in Appendix B of its November 2017 RACT SIP submittal a listing of VOC and NOX source facilities that are subject to a RACT source-specific SIP revision under the 8-hour ozone SIP and corresponding emission limits, technology and the applicable regulation governing the RACT determinations.
+In September 2008, August 2010, December 2013, and August 2015, New York submitted to the EPA SIP revisions that included most of the source-specific RACT revisions identified in Appendix B of the RACT SIP submittals.
 The EPA is performing its technical review of those submittals and will take separate rulemaking actions for each of the source-specific determinations.

 In addition, in accordance with New York's NOX RACT regulation, Part 227-2, owners of combined cycle combustion turbines are required to perform case-by-case RACT determinations that may result in more stringent emission limits.
-This RACT requirement was approved into the SIP on July 12, 2013 (78 FR 41846).
+This RACT requirement was approved into the SIP.
+78 FR 41846 (July 12, 2013).

 Additional Control Measures Needed for Attainment